Moosquibe/DiffusionLitrev/docs/index.markdown

 that is, the logarithm of the IS is the mutual information between the class distribution and the generated sample.
 By the decomposition in the final step, a high IS corresponds to high entropy for the class distribution encouraging diversity, and low entropy for the Inception model's output encouraging clear images with a single object.

-[Barratt & Sharma, 2018](https://arxiv.org/pdf/1801.01973) pointed out several weaknesses of this metric, including non-robustness under the Inception model's retraining and its non-transferrability to image datasets other than ImageNet.
+Besides the obvious limitation to labeled dataset, [Barratt & Sharma, 2018](https://arxiv.org/pdf/1801.01973) pointed out several weaknesses of this metric, including non-robustness under the Inception model's retraining and its non-transferrability to image datasets other than ImageNet.
 They also show how optimizing for IS (either in training, e.g. as an early stopping criterion or in model selection) promotes overfitting and the generation of adversarial examples for the Inception model.
 They thus suggest using IS as an informative metric, moreover, switch to $\log IS$ and fine tune or retrain it for the dataset where the generating model is trained.

 #### **Frechet Inception Distance (FID)**